WorldCoo/docs-slate-widget/source/index.html.md

 At this point the end-user has been made the choice of donate (or not donate) to your campaigns.
 So all we need is to collect this decision and pass it to WorldCoo servers.

 To achieve this, you can use a second JavaScript block which receives the data from the first block automatically.
-You can also implement the WorldCoo Donor API from your backend.
+You can also implement the <a href="http://docs.worldcoo.com/api/v3" target="_blank">WorldCoo Donor API</a> from your backend.
 We strongly recommend the second way, being the only that ensures you a true control of the donation process.
-By using WorldCoo Donor API you can implement controls in your backend side by side with your current processing structure.
+By using <a href="http://docs.worldcoo.com/api/v3" target="_blank">WorldCoo Donor API</a> you can implement controls in your backend side by side with your current processing structure.

 ### Javascript code